 \section{Introduction}

-Multiscale problems come with the great difficulty that oscillation scales need to be resolved when using classical numerical methods such as finite element methods.
+Multiscale problems are difficult because oscillation scales need to be resolved when using classical numerical methods such as finite element methods.
 Otherwise, suboptimal convergence rates and pre-asymptotic effects can be observed.
-However, globally resolving fine-scale features is computationally unfeasible.
-Moreover, often only the coarse-scale behavior of solutions is of interest.
+However, globally, resolving fine-scale features is computationally unfeasible.
+Moreover, often, only the coarse-scale behavior of solutions is of interest.
 Computational multiscale methods tackle this problem and construct problem-adapted approximation spaces that suitably include fine-scale information while operating on a coarse scale of interest.

 We present a hybrid multiscale method that approximately solves elliptic multiscale problems in the framework of the localized orthogonal decomposition method (LOD).
 We aim to combine the advantages of hybrid finite elements (local discretization character, rigorous analysis for static condensation, enhanced convergence properties) with the advantages of the LOD (rigorous multiscale and localization analysis as well as optimal rates in the multiscale setting under minimal structural assumptions).
-This work provides an initial analysis and should pave the way towards enhanced hybrid, local, and high-order discretizations of multiscale problems based on the LOD.
+This work provides an initial analysis and is a first step towards enhanced hybrid, local, and high-order discretizations of multiscale problems based on the LOD.